fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 In case of **Fetch-Then-Render**, it's not a problem.
 Since the requests are centralized, we can simply wait for them all and then render the app only once.

-**Fetch-on-Render**, however, forces us to render the app an unknown number of times.
+**Fetch-on-Render**, however, forces us to render the app _at least_ two times.
 The idea is to render the app, wait for started requests and repeat until there are no more promises to wait for.
 If it sounds inefficient and non-production-ready, don't you worry: it's exactly what Apollo [does](https://github.com/apollographql/apollo-client/blob/da4e9b95dcf11328cc568a5518151fb80de8f8df/src/react/ssr/getDataFromTree.ts#L52).

 **Render-as-You-Fetch** is the same as **Fetch-Then-Render**, but less efficient (it requires two renders, one of which is useless).